anushkasaini39/Infinite-hackathon/README.md

-# # Infinite Hackathon
+Infinite Hackathon

 # # About
-Soo luckily we got shortlisted for the first round for internship in a company named Infinite Locus.
-So their first round is a hackathon, reallyyy a hackathon.
-So there we were asked to make a web app, basically a MERN stack app focused on building a real-time collaborative platform similar to Google Docs. soo this is our google docs lite, hope u like it :)
+This project is part of the Infinite Hackathon.
+It is a full-stack web application focused on building a real-time collaborative platform similar to Google Docs.
 ---
 ## Tech Stack
 ### Frontend
 - React (Vite)
 - JavaScript